Bonelli's eagle: Post-breeding

-One of the most significant portions of the Bonelli's eagles lifecycle is the dispersal stage.
+One of the most significant portions of Bonelli's eagles lifecycle is the dispersal stage.
 The dispersal and post-dispersal stage has been studied at length in western Europe, with a surprising amount of individual variation being found.
 Here, dispersal occurred at an average age of 142 days (occasionally up to 163 days old) with a varying distance of dispersal from nest to settlement area were from 50 to 536 km.
 The average distance of dispersal in France was 158 km.
 Anywhere from 58% of 47 to 87% of 7 juveniles survived per these radio-tagged studies.
 The high distance dispersal of the juvenile Bonelli's eagles may potentially benefit gene flow.
 At least 20 communal roosts for post-dispersal juvenile Bonelli's eagles were found in Spain.
 Each were found to house between 2 and 11 eagles of the species, with mean of 5.1.
 It was also found the juveniles were usually sharing many of the roosts with Spanish imperial eagle juveniles as well (in 91.4% of roost) though each species clustered separately in different parts of the trees or bushes.
 More infrequently, assorted other species of raptor would join the juvenile eagle roosts at dusk.